Easy No-Fail Lemon Chicken Marinade

 Here’s another way we love using the marinade: Our Grilled Lemon Garlic Chicken Wings marinate for at least an hour, and then we grill them until tender and brown.
 They are seriously delicious.

 The combination of lemon, garlic and mustard is killer with chicken, but this can be used for so much more.
 Any hearty white fish would love it — think mahi mahi or swordfish — and don’t get me started with how amazing shrimp would be.

 Vegetables like cauliflower and broccoli would be great, too.
 Try tossing broccoli in the marinade then grill it.
 Incredible!

-You May Also Like the chicken marinade recipe that we used to make our Lemony Chicken Breast paired with a Cucumber and Feta Salad.
-It’s very similar to this, but without the mustard.
+You May Also Like: Try our Lemony Chicken Breasts paired with a Cucumber and Feta Salad.
+It’s very similar to this chicken marinade, but without the mustard.
 The salad is also incredibly good!

 Recipe updated, originally posted June 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear. – Adam and Joanne